 EIA Ref.
 EM&A Ref.
-EP Condition Environmental Protection Measures Location / Duration of measures Timing of completion Mitigation Measures Implemented?^ plant known to emit noise strongly in one direction, should, where possible, be orientated to direct noise away from the NSRs; of measures mobile plant should be sited as far away from NSRs as possible; and material stockpiles and other structures to be effectively utilised, where practicable, to screen noise from on-site construction activities.
-7.5.6 4.3 - Adoption of QPME Within the Project site / QPME should be adopted as far as applicable.
-During construction phase / Prior to commencement of operation 7.5.6 4.3 - Use of Movable Noise Barriers Within the Project site / Movable noise barriers should be placed along the active works area and mobile plants to block the direct line of sight between PME and the NSRs.
-During construction phase / Prior to commencement of operation 7.5.6 4.3 - Use of Noise Enclosure/ Acoustic Shed Within the Project site / L Noise enclosure or acoustic shed should be used to cover stationary PME such as air compressor and generator.
-During construction phase / Prior to commencement of operation Water Quality Impact - Construction Phase
+EP Condition Environmental Protection Measures Location / Duration of measures Mitigation Measures Timing of completion of measures Implemented?^ plant known to emit noise strongly in one direction, should, where possible, be orientated to direct noise away from the NSRs; ■ mobile plant should be sited as far away from NSRs as possible; and material stockpiles and other structures to be effectively utilised, where practicable, to screen noise from on-site construction activities.
+7.5.6 4.3 - Adoption of QPME Within the Project site / 1 QPME should be adopted as far as applicable. ■ QPME should be adopted as far as applicable.
+During construction phase / Prior to commencement of operation 7.5.6 4.3 - Use of Movable Noise Barriers ■ Movable noise barriers should be placed along the active works area and mobile plants to block the direct line of sight between PME and the NSRs.
+Within the Project site / During construction phase / Prior to commencement of operation I 7.5.6 4.3 - Use of Noise Enclosure/ Acoustic Shed ■ Noise enclosure or acoustic shed should be used to cover stationary PME such as air compressor and generator.
+Within the Project site / During construction phase / Prior to commencement of operation I • Water Quality Impact - Construction Phase